bhavin2897/ckanext-relationship/README.md

 ### forked from [DataShades/ckanext-relationship](https://github.com/DataShades/ckanext-relationship)
 #### Version Tag from forked v0.1.8

+Forked and changes made as per the requirements for NFDI4Chem project

 # ckanext-relationship

 The extension adds an additional table to the database that stores relationships between entities in the form of triples (subject_id, object_id, relation_type).
 The relation_type parameter sets the type of relationship: peer-to-peer (related_to <=> related_to) and subordinate (child_of <=> parent_of).
 Adding, deleting and getting a list of relationships between entities is carried out using actions (relation_create, relation_delete, relations_list).
 The description of the types of relationships between entities is carried out in the entity schema in the form: